 Growing your own vegetable garden is a fun and rewarding hobby to get into.
 Not only does it allow you to bring fresh and nutritious produce to your table, but it also serves as an enjoyable way to bond with the whole family.

 Vegetable gardening may seem like a daunting and stressful task, but trust us when we say it’s really just all about paying attention: Getting the basics right and learning what will keep your veggies lively, healthy, and tasty.
-Check out these helpful tips we’ve compiled on how to start your own vegetable garden.
+Check out these helpful tips we’ve compiled on how to grow your own vegetable garden, or take a look at our guide to growing tomatoes in pots.

 Picking the right location

 A successful vegetable garden starts with choosing the right location.
 This is an important step and requires some thought.
 Your garden must be exposed to sunshine with a little afternoon shade, so pay attention to the surrounding trees and take notes on the way the sun shades.
-You’ll also want to go for a spot that’s close to a water source and somehow protected from floods, strong winds, and frost.
+You’ll also want to go for a spot that’s close to a garden hose and garden hose reel and somehow protected from floods, strong winds, and frost.

 Planning the garden’s size